Together we can,

 To Be Free (in development) is the debut feature documentary film produced and directed by Benjamin Ryan Nathan and executive produced by Martin Sheen.
 The film shines a light on the pervasiveness of labor trafficking in the United States, how we can spot it in our neighborhoods, and the steps we can take to eradicate this form of modern-day slavery on a systematic level.

-Eyes Open International is currently looking for volunteers!
-If you are interested in working with us to support survivors of trafficking and end modern-day slavery please consider volunteering.
+Work with us to support survivors of trafficking and end modern-day slavery.

 You can support our cause with your donations.